New in version 1.0.

 .. py:class:: Foo .. py:method:: quux() -- or -- .. py:class:: Bar .. py:method:: Bar.quux()

 Describes an object data attribute.
 The description should include information about the type of the data to be expected and whether it may be changed directly.

 Describes an object method.
 The parameters should not include the self parameter.
 The description should include similar information to that described for function.
-See also Python Signatures.
+See also Python Signatures and Info field lists.